pbouzakis/webapp-starter/README.md

 ## Sooooo... what do I do?

+- git clone this project :) Assuming you did that already.
 - `npm run project -- name NAME_OF_YOUR_PROJECT`
 - `cd` into that directory.
 (Directory is created and files from starter are copied into it.)
 - Once inside the project, `npm install`